 Footnotes are supplementary pieces of information that support your writing.
-If you’re following The Chicago Manual of Style (which is the best style guide for general business content), supplementary information includes works cited, suggestions for further research, commentary, quotations, or a combination of any of the above.1
+If you’re following The Chicago Manual of Style (Chicago style, which is the best style guide for general business content), supplementary information includes works cited, suggestions for further research, commentary, quotations, copyright statements, or a combination of any of the above.1

-If you’re following the Publication Manual of the American Psychological Association (APA) or a similar scientific guide, works cited typically appear in the reference list or bibliography; so, footnotes are reserved for commentary and suggestions for further research.2
+If you’re following the Publication Manual of the American Psychological Association (APA style) or MLA style from the Modern Language Association, works cited typically appear in the reference list or bibliography; so, footnotes are reserved for commentary, suggestions for further research, or copyright statements.2

 1. Lynne Truss, Eats, Shoots & Leaves (New York: Gotham Books, 2003), 89.

 2. This study excluded Groups D and E; therefore, it should not be considered exhaustive.

 3. Visit www.erinwrightwriting.com for more information about ampersands.

 Footnotes usually appear at the bottom of the page.
 Each footnote is preceded by a number that also appears as a superscript after the corresponding material on that page.
 Chicago style allows you to use symbols, such as the asterisk or the dagger, instead of numbers if you only have a few footnotes.3

 If you’re following APA style or MLA style, footnotes can appear at the foot of the page or all together at the end of the document.4 (In Chicago style and MLA style, notes placed at the end of articles, chapters, or books are called endnotes.5) Unlike Chicago style, APA style and MLA style don’t recommend using symbols as footnote identifiers.6

 Where Should Footnotes Appear in General Business Writing?